 Add an Identity Provider

 - To show the configured Identity Providers, navigate to Security > Authentication > Identity providers.
 Click the Create Provider button.

 - This will bring up the Identity Provider Catalog.
-From here, you add the IdP that best suits your organization's needs.
+From here, click the Add button for the IdP that best suits your organization's needs.

-Specific instructions on each IdP are outside the scope of this article, but you may learn more about your chosen IdP by going to this section.
+Specific instructions for each IdP are outside the scope of this article, but you may learn more about your chosen IdP by going to this section.